PabloIbannez/UAMMD-structured/docs/Interactor/NonBonded/Electrostatic/Electrostatic.rst

 .. warning::
    The Electrostatics interactor currently only supports energy and force calculations.
 Other computables such as stress, hessian, and magnetic field are not implemented and will generate warnings if requested.

-Functionality:
-   - Computes electrostatic energies and forces for charged particles in periodic systems.
-   - Uses the Spectral Ewald Poisson method for efficient long-range interactions.
-   - Automatically adjusts to changes in the system's dielectric constant.

-Limitations:
-   - The simulation box cannot be changed after the interactor is initialized.
-   - Stress, hessian, lambda derivative, magnetic field, and pairwise force calculations are not supported.

-The Electrostatics interactor is particularly useful for simulations of charged particles in periodic systems, such as electrolytes, ionic solutions, or charged colloids.
-It provides an efficient method for handling long-range electrostatic interactions, which is crucial for accurate simulations of these systems.